Celtar Insight – leadership

 - Give your direct report time to identify the barriers to their work that they encounter, and encourage them to come up with the answers on how to remove them

 - Cancel the meeting.
-Demonstrate to your employee that he takes priority by arriving on time.
+Do demonstrate to your employee that he takes priority by arriving on time.

 - Dish out too much feedback, it can feel overwhelming and hinder their confidence